quynquyn/lessons/_lessons/class2/lesson05.md

 > {% include play.html identifier="lesson-dialogue" start=19.31 stop=25.31 %}P1: **Wow!
 You have a big family.
 I didn’t know that.
 What does your father do for a living?**
 > {% include play.html identifier="lesson-dialogue" start=25.31 stop=28.94 %}P2: **He’s a doctor.
 He works at a local hospital.**
 > {% include play.html identifier="lesson-dialogue" start=28.94 stop=32.23 %}P1: **You must be proud of him.
 What is your mother like?**
 > {% include play.html identifier="lesson-dialogue" start=32.23 stop=41.36 %}P2: **My mother is talkative.
 She talks a lot about all sorts of things.
 She’s also very caring.
-She always prepares delicious meals for our family**
+She always prepares delicious meals for our family.**
 > {% include play.html identifier="lesson-dialogue" start=41.36 stop=45.76 %}P1: **You are so lucky.
 Who makes most of the decisions in your family?**
 > {% include play.html identifier="lesson-dialogue" start=45.76 stop=54.89 %}P2: **My mom and my dad.
 But I and my siblings can share our opinions and my parents will listen.
 How about you?
 Do you have any siblings?**
 > {% include play.html identifier="lesson-dialogue" start=54.89 stop=58.52 %}P1: **No, I’m an only child.
 It gets lonely sometimes.**